matthew-brett/dash-grant/case_for_support.md

 intention here is to train the post-doc in building and using these teaching methods.
 They will also get experience of teaching other teachers.
-We hope that this post will evolve into a permanent post that may involve both teaching and research, in either of our two main applicant groups, or elsewhere.
-We expect this teacher will continue to support and expand the community.
+We hope that this post will evolve into a permanent post that may involve both teaching and data science research, in either of our two main applicant groups, or elsewhere.
+We expect the post-holder will continue to support and expand the community.

 ## Value and Impact